mwaithakake/Martha-Waithaka/README.md

 ---

-_This portfolio is a living showcase of my work in cybersecurity, software engineering, and project management as I continue learning, building, and growing in the field._
+_This portfolio is a living showcase of my work in blue-team cybersecurity, software engineering, and project management as I continue learning, building, and growing in the field._